thinktide/get-pastepal/README.md

 # PastePal

-**Your clipboard.
-Supercharged.**
+### Your clipboard.
+Supercharged.
-PastePal lets you instantly recall, preview, and reuse everything you copy.
+*PastePal lets you instantly recall, preview, and reuse everything you copy.*

 ![PastePal Banner](path/to/your/screenshot.png) <!-- Replace with actual image path -->

 ## ✨ Features

-- 🚀 **Launch at login** — Automatically starts with your system to never miss a clipboard entry
-- ⌨️ **Customizable shortcut** — Quickly open PastePal with `⌘⇧V` or any shortcut you prefer
 - 📋 **Smart clipboard history** — Instantly view and reuse your most recent clipboard items
 - 🧠 **MIME-aware previews** — Detects and displays content types like images, text, links, and more
 - 🖼 **Drawer-style UI** — A fast, lightweight overlay that slides up from the bottom of your screen
 - 🔧 **Powerful storage management** — Fine-tune history limits, expiration, and clear specific ranges
 - 🗑 **Per-item deletion** — Remove any clipboard item directly from your history
+- ⌨️ **Customizable shortcut** — Quickly open PastePal with `⌘⇧V` or any shortcut you prefer

 ## 🖥 Installation